Reduce Your iPhone Cell Data Usage With These Three SettingsNo ratings yet.

-As you can see from my screenshot, I disable cellular data for a lot of the games my kids play.
-I tend to be agressive with my disabling; I turn off cellular-data access, and turn it back on when I realize that I need to use that app while outside of my house or workplace.
+As you can see from my screenshot, I disable cell data for a lot of the games my kids play.
+I like to be agressive disabling cell data; I turn off cellular-data access, and turn it back on when I realize that I need to use that app while outside of my house or workplace.

 This is actually a tip from a previous article on extending your iPhone's battery charge.
 Check out tip number three from that article to learn to reduce the frequency that your iPhone syncs your email.

 3. Disable location services.

 Another tip from our series on extending your iPhone's battery charge, reducing the number of apps asking for your location (and uploading it to a server) will remove more excess data-usage.
 Check out tip number seven from that article to learn how to disable location services for individual apps.